Ringette: Japan

-In 1982 ringette was introduced in Japan by former Ringette Canada President, Barry Mattern.
+In 1982, ringette was introduced in Japan by former Ringette Canada President, Barry Mattern.

 Australia and New Zealand

-In 1986 ringette was introduced to Australia and New Zealand via the "Maples Ringette tour".
+In 1986, ringette was introduced to Australia and New Zealand via the "Maples Ringette tour".

 Soviet Union

-In 1984, a sports delegation helped introduce ringette to the U.S.S.R..
-In 1985 ringette was again introduced via an initiative called 'Ringette in Russia' by the St. James Ringette Association of Winnipeg, Manitoba.
+In 1984, a sports delegation helped introduce ringette to the U.S.S.R.
+In 1985, ringette was again introduced via an initiative called 'Ringette in Russia' by the St. James Ringette Association of Winnipeg, Manitoba.
 However, within two years it became evident that the sport had failed to take hold in the Soviet Union.

 Other countries

 The international development of the sport has continued with the formation of associations in Estonia, Slovakia, and France.
 Furthermore, Ringette Canada has been instrumental in spreading the game to the Netherlands, Switzerland, and West Germany.
-The sport has also been introduced to the United Arab Emirates.
+The sport has also been introduced to South Africa and the United Arab Emirates.

 Impact

 Ice hockey

-Ringette has had an unintentional influence on the sport of ice hockey, including a minor effect on men's professional ice hockey and a larger impact on girl's and women's ice hockey.
+Ringette has had an unintentional influence on the sport of ice hockey, including a minor effect on men's professional ice hockey and a larger impact on girls' and women's ice hockey.

 The "ringette line" began to have a potential impact on men's professional ice hockey in 2012 in regards to the American Hockey League with several professionals including Toronto Maple Leafs general manager Brian Burke considering its possible application in ice hockey to correct areas of concern about the game.

-Ringette concepts and rings have been used in professional ice hockey practices from the late 1970s, when the Toronto Maple Leafs head coach Roger Neilson sought to add variation to practices.
-After observing this, the coach of the Czechoslovakia men's national ice hockey team, Karel Gut, took notes on the game and made modifications in order to apply it to a training system used in Czechoslovakia's university ice hockey teams.
+Ringette concepts and rings have been used in professional ice hockey practices since the late 1970s, when the Toronto Maple Leafs head coach Roger Neilson sought to add variation to practices.
+After observing this, the coach of the Czechoslovakia men's national ice hockey team, Karel Gut, took notes on the game and made modifications to apply it to a training system used in Czechoslovakia's university ice hockey teams.

 Prior to the 1990s in Canada, the development of women's ice hockey had failed and growth stagnated.
 In Ontario where ringette was invented, there were only 101 female ice hockey teams existing in the province by 1976.
 By 1983, there were over 14,500 ringette players in Canada compared to only 5,379 female ice hockey players.
 By 1990–91 there were still only 8,146.
 Female ice hockey only began to experience significant growth after it banned body checking, which was mostly accomplished in Canada by 1986.
 Following this, the expansion of female ice hockey in Canada was largely accomplished by aggressive recruiting from the ringette system.